(This post is part of Politics for Worldbuilders, an occasional series.)

 Think of it as a form of bargaining.
 If the regime or the local moneylenders are oppressing you and refuse to listen to your appeals, you might decide that violence is the only way to get their attention.
 By taking up arms, you give the regime the choice between meeting your demands, or incurring the costs necessary to put down the rebellion.

 Consider the situation in the American Colonies before the Battle of Lexington.
 Most of the colonists did not want a full-blown war; the very idea was novel.
 For a colony to break free of its mother country entirely was almost unprecedented in history.
 (And when Carthage broke free from Tyre, it was because Alexander the Great had wiped Tyre out—not because the Carthaginians had rebelled.)
-But the colonies had over a hundred years of precedent for small-scale rebellions again the royal governors, launched by people suffering from mistreatment such as dispossessed farmers and slaves.
+But the colonies had over a hundred years of precedent for small-scale rebellions against the royal governors, launched by people suffering from mistreatment such as dispossessed farmers and slaves.
 (Few people are taught of these episodes, but you can find a good discussion of them in Murray Rothbard’s “Conceived in Liberty,” starting with Bacon’s Rebellion of 1676.)

 So the colonists used violence to make their case.
 They had very specific grievances they wanted addressed by King George: taxation without representation, arbitrary rule by military officials, restraints on trade, et cetera.
-Had Britain developed some way to include the Americas in Parliament, it is possible that America would have remained part of the British Empire to centuries to come.
+Had Britain developed some way to include the Americas in Parliament, it is possible that America would have remained part of the British Empire for centuries to come.

 But Britain did not compromise, and instead declared the Colonies to be in rebellion, to be crushed by force.
 At this point, the rebels faced a decision: either they accept defeat, submit, and try to avoid punishment (the fate of many episodes of violent contention), they continue their relatively low-level campaign of violence and hope that Britain reconsiders, or they broaden their goals into a true rebellion.
 To take this last option, the rebels typically would need to be strong enough and well enough organized to have hope, however faint, for victory—which the Americans were.